cerner/terra-core/packages/terra-responsive-element/docs/UPGRADEGUIDE.md

 ### Breaking Changes

+* The `breakpoints.scss` file has been removed.
+* The `defaultElement` prop has been removed.
 * The breakpoint ranges have been changed to align with [terra-breakpoints](https://engineering.cerner.com/terra-ui/#/components/terra-breakpoints/breakpoints/about).
-* As a result of the breakpoint changes the `defaultElement` prop has been removed.

 ### New Features

 * Added an `onChange` callback function that is invoked when a breakpoint range changes to enable creating controlled ResponsiveElements.
+* Added an `onResize` callback function that is invoked when the responsive target triggers a resize event.
 * Added `children` as a prop to use in conjunction with `onChange` to create controlled components.
-* Added an `onResize` callback function that is invoked when the responsive target triggers a resize event.

 ### Breakpoint Changes